kleongf/Machine-Learning-Projects/README.md

-projects to learn more about ml
+projects to learn more about ai/ml stuff